MrRare2/gdps-flask/README.md

+> [!WARNING]
+> This implementation is **extremely** buggy and not recommended for normal use.
+If you like to contribute to this project, feel free to make a fork (and maybe pull request!)

 # GMDprivateServer
 ## Geometry Dash Private Server Flask ver.
 Basically a Geometry Dash Server Emulator but implemented in Python Flask **[WORK IN PROGRESS]**